Eriys/Shaker/README.md

 # Shaker

-Shaker is a tools whose two principales functions :
+Shaker is a tools whose two principal functions :

 1. Generate mail with combination of name, firstname, pseudo, postcode and date of birth
 2. Check which mail exists on gmail or not.